symfony/symfony-docs/security.rst

 * Every role **must start with** ``ROLE_`` (otherwise, things won't work as expected)

-* Other than the above rule, a role is just a string and you can invent what you need (e.g. ``ROLE_PRODUCT_ADMIN``).
+* Other than the above rule, a role is just a string and you can invent whatever you need (e.g. ``ROLE_PRODUCT_ADMIN``).

 You'll use these roles next to grant access to specific sections of your site.